minnibb/tp/docs/UserGuide.md

 * Expected message displayed in the output box: `Toggled favourite status for: [CONTACT]`, where `CONTACT` eflects the details of the contact whose favourite status was toggled.
   For example, upon running the command in the first example shown above, the expected output will be `Toggled favourite status for: Alex Yeoh; Phone: 87438807; Email: alexyeoh@example.com; Address: Blk 30 Geylang Street 29, #06-40; Role: Parent; Child's Name: Anthony Yeoh; Child's Phone: 93282842; Child's Grade: SEC 1; Child's Class: 1A; Tags: [pta member]`
-* The grouped list of contacts will be reflected immediately in the results panel:
+* The star icon will appear or disappear next to the contact in the list, depending on their updated favourite status.
   ![favourite](images/afterFavourite.png)

 ### Exiting the program : `exit`